Blog

 Effective regression testing means you’re not just running tests; you’re running the right tests, at the right time, and in the right way.
 It’s about being selective and smart, focusing your efforts where they’ll have the most impact.
 This involves carefully choosing which test cases to run, leveraging automation wisely to save time and resources, and seamlessly weaving your testing efforts into your development pipeline.
 When these pieces click together, regression testing transforms from a chore into a powerful tool that supports your team in delivering high-quality software, sprint after sprint.
 Let's explore how to make your regression testing a real asset.

-Choose and Prioritize Your Test Cases Wisely
+Prioritizing Your Regression Test Cases

 When it comes to regression testing, not all test cases are created equal.
 The first step to making your testing effective is to be really thoughtful about which tests you choose to run.
 Remember, the main job of regression testing is to ensure that new code changes don’t negatively impact existing features.
 This is super important in Agile, where changes happen frequently and you need to maintain software quality throughout development.